 Canada is celebrating Islamic History Month (IHMC) in October and the government is encouraging Canadians to partake in activities across the country to build a greater understanding of Islam and Muslims.

-To mark the event, AboutIslam.net correspondent in Canada Muneeb Nasir is making highlights about the early Muslims in Canada, their mosques, and associations.
-Below are some of his remarkable collections:
+To mark the event, AboutIslam.net correspondent in Canada Muneeb Nasir prepared the following highlights on the early Muslims in Canada, their mosques, and associations.

 First Islamic Group

 For the Muslim community in Canada, creating organizations and group started only fifty years ago in Toronto.

 “50 YEARS AGO, on Sunday 5th of May 1968, a small group of Muslims who were congregating for weekly Sunday prayers at a hall in the city of Toronto, met and formed a new organization, the Muslim Foundation,” Nasir wrote on his Facebook page.

 “Dr. Fuad Sahin was elected the President of the new organization.
 The name of the organization changed to the ISLAMIC FOUNDATION OF TORONTO INC. and incorporated on 17th September, 1969.”

 At this time, the Islamic Foundation of Toronto bought the 50 ‘ by 100 ‘ Orange Hall property on Rhodes Avenue (Coxwell and Gerrard Avenues).

 “The Orange Hall had an interesting history – it was the home of a Scottish football team support group, Glasgow Rangers Supporters Club.
 They used it as a Gospel Hall in the early 20th century.”

 Ontario’s First Mosque